Skip to main content

 Working directly with LinkedIn's API taught me things most guides don't mention:

-Text-only posts still dominate.
-Despite LinkedIn pushing video and carousels, text posts with a strong hook consistently get the highest engagement rates.
-The algorithm favors content that keeps people on the platform - and text posts do that by encouraging comments.
+Text posts still dominate.
+Despite the push for video and carousels, text posts with a strong hook get the highest engagement.
+The algorithm favors content that keeps people on the platform, and text posts do that by sparking comments.

 The first 3 lines are everything.
-LinkedIn truncates posts after about 210 characters (on mobile) with a "...see more" link.
-Your hook needs to be in those first 3 lines or people scroll past.
+LinkedIn truncates posts after about 210 characters on mobile, behind a "...see more" link.
+Your hook has to land in those first 3 lines or people scroll past.

-Document (PDF) carousels get shared.
-LinkedIn's carousel format (uploaded as a PDF) gets significantly more shares than other formats.
-The swipe mechanic increases time spent on your content, which the algorithm rewards.
+PDF carousels get shared.
+LinkedIn's carousel format, uploaded as a PDF, gets far more shares than other formats.
+The swipe action raises time on your content, which the algorithm rewards.

-LinkedIn-specific hashtags behave differently.
-Unlike Instagram, more hashtags doesn't mean more reach.
-3-5 relevant hashtags is the sweet spot.
-Generic hashtags like #business actually hurt your reach because the competition is too high.
+Hashtags behave differently here.
+Unlike Instagram, more hashtags does not mean more reach.
+Three to five relevant tags is the sweet spot.
+Generic tags like #business hurt reach because the competition is too high.

 For more on scheduling across platforms including LinkedIn, check my guide on how to schedule posts on Instagram, TikTok, and LinkedIn.